A fresh pot of coffee is as simple as the press of a button with a grind and brew coffee maker.

 Your coffee grind will always be super fresh, meaning your cup of coffee will have the optimum flavor and aroma.

-If you’re somebody who is fussy about drinking quality coffee, such as the best Kona coffee, but lack the time or patience to measure, grind and brew in separate stages, a grind and brew machine will suit you perfectly.
+If you’re somebody who is fussy about drinking quality coffee, but lack the time or patience to measure, grind and brew in separate stages, a grind and brew machine will suit you perfectly.

 You won’t waste time in the morning fussing around, instead waking up to delicious, fresh coffee, brewed to your specifications.